mre/mre.github.io.v2/blog/2018-excel.md

 through the narrow streets of Cork we talked and laughed, but all of a sudden I heard a loud bang.
 I looked through the rear mirror only to find that there was no rear mirror anymore.
 Turns out he bumped into another car, and the thing went off.
 Evgeny didn't mind.
-In a thick Eastern-European accent he replied "Lost three mirrors before already," and we drove on.
+In a thick Eastern-European accent he remarked "Lost three mirrors before already," and kept driving.

 In my second week, I had a visit from my boss.
 Apparently, I was done with the workload that they planned for my three-week internship.
 I was used to